Gobinath-Periyasamy/CS6530-Assignment-5-Elliptic-Curve-Cryptography/README.md

 Steps to Execute the Program:

   1. To open the **ecc.exe** file.
-  2. To input a,b values
+  2. To input a value.
+Eg : 56
+  3. To input b value.
+Eg : 76
+  4. To input message x point Eg : 45
-  3. To input the message points Eg : 56,98,87, etc.
+  5. To input message y point Eg : 34

 Private and Public keys will be generated.